Of Someday Shambles: Release

 "Animal" was the lead single from the album and was released on 9 August 1999.
 It reached number 16 on the ARIA Singles Charts, which was promoted by an Australian tour supported by New Zealand indie rock band Garageland.

 Of Someday Shambles was released on 3 October 1999 by Murmur.
-Initial pressings of the album contained a bonus DVD, filmed by the band during the recording of the album.
-The DVD features footage of the band in the studio and in public, in addition to music videos from the first album, including "Harpoon" and "Teflon".
+Initial pressings of the album included a bonus CD-ROM that contained the band's first five music videos, some footage from the recording of the album, lyrics, photos and web links.
 The album peaked at number two on the ARIA Albums Chart and remained in the top 50 for 25 weeks.
 By December 2000 Of Someday Shambles had received a platinum certificate from ARIA.

 The second single released was "Feet Touch the Ground", which was released on 22 November 1999 and peaked at number 75.
 The next single, "Please Leave", was released on 13 March 2000 in two versions: a brown version and a blue version.
 It peaked at number 53.

 Additionally, "Star Machine", was released in 2000 as a promotional single only.
 It received airplay on community radio stations and national youth radio's Triple J. The song was used on the soundtrack for season one of the Australian TV drama series McLeod's Daughters.